Flea Control & Treatment

-An effective and easy method to control flea problems is to treat your cat or dog on a preventive basis.
+An effective and easy method to manage flea control is to treat your cat or dog on a preventive basis.
 Such treatments prevent fleas from multiplying themselves without any disturbances.
 Not treating could lead to their re-occurrence in great numbers and everywhere in the house.
-Therefore, flea prevention treatments should be given before any flea infestation occurs.
-Additional use of a flea trap will show if fleas are present in the surroundings.
+Therefore, flea control and flea prevention treatments should be given before any flea infestation occurs, in order to perform proper flea control.
+Additionally, use of a flea trap will show if fleas, already, are present in the surroundings.

 - Frequent and careful vacuum cleaning in all places, related to the pet, including couch cushions, cars, cellars, etc., preferably on a daily basis for 30 days